Supporting Medication Compliance for People Living with Mental Illness and Substance Use Disorder

 Long-term dual diagnosis treatment programs offer your loved one the time, space, and support necessary to deeply investigate the causes of their substance use and the circumstances nonadherence.
 Specific benefits of long-term residential treatment include:

 - Safe detox.
 Under the care of trained medical professionals, your loved one can heal their body and mind and break free from addiction, secure in the knowledge that they are in good hands.

 - Accurate diagnosis.
 Various assessments, including psychological and genetic testing, can be performed once the client is detoxed in order to ensure an accurate diagnosis and effective treatment plan.

 - Support for medication compliance.
 Your loved one’s medical team will ensure that the appropriate medications are prescribed and work with your loved one to help them manage their medications and practice adherence.

 - Opportunities for increasing knowledge and understanding.
 Many long-term residential treatment plans include education on topics such as coping skills and managing side effects in order to ensure that your loved one has the tools they need for continued healing and growth even after their treatment program is complete.

 The duration of these treatment programs allows for unique, long-term observation of clients.
 This means that the efficacy of pharmacotherapy can be continuously evaluated and the treatment plan can be fine-tuned to address both symptomatology and side effects.
 The level of oversight and support your loved one can experience in these treatment environments mean that they can gradually move toward independent medication management at a pace that’s right for them.
-Meanwhile, specialized family programming can give your family the resources you need to better understand your loved one’s illness, nourish your relationships, and discover how you can better support your loved one’s medication adherence and recovery.
+Meanwhile, specialized family programming can give your family the resources you need to better understand your loved one’s illness, nourish your relationships, and discover how you can better support your loved one’s medication compliance and recovery.